cownby/webPrototype-Archethought/pages/verbiage-samples.md

 Why do you require state funding to complete these deliverables?
 (Q. 34) Investment in this sector is foundational, meaning we believe we can affect a large number of markets across Colorado, creating a strong message of innovation for Colorado.
 It is important to us to have Colorado behind us, as we believe this will be a strong vote of confidence to attract talent while building a company and markets here.

-## Other
-* We define innovation as the identification and removal of bottlenecks.
-That is what we do!